nicolacritten/ucl_gis_msc/README.md

 ### CEGEG082 - GIS Principles and Technology

 This module provided an overview into the principles and techniques used in the analysis of spatial data.
-It involved learning Python, which was used in the courswork to solve a point-in-polygon algorithm.
+It involved learning Python, which was used in the coursework to solve a point-in-polygon algorithm.

 * Coursework - Point in Polygon Python Assignment ([python code](https://github.com/nicolacritten/ucl_gis_msc/blob/master/CEGEG082/PIP.py))